Skip to article frontmatterSkip to article content

 ZZ typeZ0Z2Z4Z6Z_0Z_2Z_4Z_6XX

-The Steane logical 0L\lvert0_L\rangle is the superposition of the eight even-weight Hamming codewords:
+The logical 0L\lvert0_L\rangle of the Steane code is the superposition of all even-weight Hamming codewords.

 @qmc.qkernel